 In dBFT, the elected delegates have to keep track of the decisions of the individual nodes.
 A decentralized ledger notes down all the decisions of the nodes.

 The army of nodes also elects a Speaker to share their common and unified thought to the delegate.
 To pass a new law, the Speakers share the idea of the army of the nodes to the delegates, and at least 66% of the delegates have to agree on the motion.
 Otherwise, the proposed law will not pass.

-If a motion doesn’t get the approval of the 66% of the delegates, the proposal gets denied, and a new motion is proposed until they reach to a consensus.
-This process protects the whole army from traitorous or the betraying generals.
+If a motion doesn’t get the approval of the 66% of the delegates, the proposal gets denied, and a new motion is proposed until they reach a consensus.
+This process protects the whole army from traitorous or betraying generals.

 The Dishonest Speakers

 There are still two possible scenarios that could hamper the integrity of the dBFT blockchain consensus protocol – a dishonest speaker and a dishonest delegate.

 The dBFT blockchain consensus protocol also gives us the solution to these scenarios.
 As we have said, a ledger keeps the decisions of the nodes in a single place.
 The delegates can verify if the speaker is truly speaking for the army.
 If the speaker’s proposal and the ledger don’t unite, 66% of the delegates will reject the speaker’s proposal and ban the speaker altogether.

 The Dishonest Delegates